jatingarg/bianca/readme.md

 1. MySQL syntax only (however, you can subclass almost everything you need for other drivers)
 2. No automatic binding to business logic models
 3. Recompilation needed when renaming tables or columns
-4. Only select queries available now (insert, update and delete will be added in future releases)